-"It is so important to have Indigenous" you have and what you bring to the table is more than enough."
+"It is so important to have Indigenous and racialized newcomers' voices in the conversations about public policy.
+We are all public policy analysts, know that what you have and what you bring to the table is more than enough."

 Youth Policy Program Past Participant